 These pumpkin donuts were inspired by my amazing Gluten Free Apple Fritters and baked Paleo Pumpkin Donuts!
 Both are absolutely delicious and fun variations of this recipe.

-For more amazing gluten-free pumpkin treats, check out my Homemade Pumpkin Spice Creamer, Pumpkin Spice Latte, Gluten Free Pumpkin Bread, Healthy Pumpkin Pancakes, and Almond Flour Pumpkin Muffins.
+For more amazing gluten-free pumpkin recipes, check out my Gluten Free Pumpkin Bread, Gluten-Free Pumpkin Pancakes, Almond Flour Pumpkin Muffins, Gluten-Free Vegan Pumpkin Pie, Pumpkin Chia Pudding, Crustless Pumpkin Pie, and Pumpkin Spice Whipped Cream.

-One of the best things about this recipe is that it uses only a few ingredients.
-They are very allergy-friendly since they are naturally vegan in addition to gluten-free!
+One of the best things about this gluten-free pumpkin donuts recipe is that it uses only a few ingredients.

-- Gluten-free All Purpose Flour - I used Bob's Red Mill 1-to-1 Gluten Free Flour which is a rice flour blend that contains xanthan gum.
+I used Bob's Red Mill 1-to-1 Gluten-Free Flour blend which is a rice flour blend that contains xanthan gum.
 Most other 1-to-1 gluten-free flours should work just fine.
 If using regular flour (not gluten-free), use 2 cups or measure by weight to 250 grams.

 - Sugar - While some of my other pumpkin recipes use brown sugar, I recommend regular white sugar for this one.
-With the maple syrup, I thought the flavor was too strong when using brown sugar.
+With the maple syrup, I found that the brown sugar flavor was overpowering.
+For the vegan variation, use organic sugar or vegan-friendly sugar.

 - Gluten-free baking powder - In the USA, Clabber Girl and Rumford brands are gluten-free.
 Always double check the label for additives.

-- Pumpkin pie spice - I recommend my own Homemade Pumpkin Spice Recipe.
+- Pumpkin pie spice - I recommend my own Pumpkin Pie Spice Recipe with ground cinnamon, nutmeg, ginger, and allspice.

-This recipe uses one bowl plus a frying pan or dutch oven for cooking the donuts.
+This gluten-free pumpkin donut holes recipe uses one bowl plus a frying pan or dutch oven for cooking the donuts.
 It's a very simple must-make Fall recipe!

 - Dry Ingredients: In a large bowl, add the gluten-free flour, sugar, baking powder, pumpkin pie spice, and salt.
 Whisk together.